THE PACHACUTI GUIDE TO

 No dry rolling

 In intense heat the straw the hat is made from can dry out and become brittle, attempts to roll hats in such a condition could result in them cracking!
-Humidify the hat by steaming it over a boiling kettle or misting with warm water.
+Humidify the hat by steaming it over a boiling kettle or misting with warm water before rolling the hat.

 Do not roll Standard weaves

 Standard grade hats with their courser weaves are less supple and flexible and thus more prone to cracking.
-Pachacuti recommends that our customers choose the more flexible superior or fine grade hat for rolling.
+Pachacuti recommends that our customers choose the more flexible superior or fine grade hat for rolling and packing.

 The fiddley Fedora